Learn everything you need to know about the CMA pass rates and find out when your CMA score release date will be.

 |CMA Part 1 Pass Rate||CMA Part 2 Pass Rate|

 These pass rates might seem disheartening, but there are multiple reasons why these scores are so low.
-Foremost, the broad pool of CMA candidates.
+Foremost of these is the broad pool of CMA candidates.
 The CMA is respected and sought after internationally, and the most difficult requirement for certification is passing the exam.
 Many try, but not all adequately prepare.
 Know that if you invest the time studying, you can pass the CMA exam.

 The short answer is yes, the CMA exam is difficult.
 But it has good reasons for being difficult—it is meant to verify you have the needed skills to be a CMA.
 That said, it isn’t necessarily as difficult as its low pass rates imply.

-There are multiple factors that influence the CMA exam pass rates, but two of the leading ones have to do with the CMA candidate pool—especially compared to other accounting certifications.
+There are multiple factors that influence the CMA exam pass rates, but two of the leading ones have to do with the CMA candidate pool—especially compared to that ofother accounting certifications.

 The CMA exam is an international exam